What should my child bring to camp?

 What is the latest I can register for a camp?

-In order to ensure that the facility and our staff are properly prepared for camp, we will not be allowing same-day registration or walk-ons.
+In order to ensure that the facility and our staff are properly prepared for camp, we do not allow same-day registration or walk-ons.

 What documents am I required to review prior to the start of the camps?